Serge Rubinstein: Death

 There were numerous theories about the murder, including a botched kidnap attempt, involvement of organized crime, revenge by a jilted lover, and revenge by financial victims.
 A business associate of Rubinstein, Stanley T. Stanley, said he believed it was a "mob job - a syndicate job."
 One reporter famously quipped that the police had "narrowed the list of suspects down to 10,000."
 The case was never solved.
+A theory denounced by an English investigator, Sir Perey Sillitoe, acting on behalf of the diamond trust, would have revealed to the American authorities that Serge Rubinstein had embezzled a large stock of diamonds purchased with the Russian government's money and part of its capital.
+For these reasons, two Russian agents were reportedly tasked with liquidating him.

 At his funeral, rabbi Dr. Julius Mark of Temple Emanu-El made this assessment of Rubinstein's life:

 The word 'paradox' best describes the strangely complex, ambiguous and unquestioned psychopathic personality of Serge Rubinstein.
 He possessed a brilliant mind but was utterly lacking in wisdom.
 He had a genius for acquiring wealth, yet never learned that money is a good servant but a harsh master.
 He wanted friends and never had them, since he never seemed to realize that to have friends one must be a friend.
 He wanted love, but never knew that love must be earned, and cannot be bought.
 He declared that America was the finest of all countries, yet stubbornly scorned those who pleaded with him to answer America's call to service.

 These remarks generated some controversy but were defended by other clergy.
 His estate assets totaled $1,281,668, far less than estimates of up to $10,000,000 when he was alive.
 Rubinstein's murder was rated as one of the biggest news stories in 1955 by the United Press.